SainsburyWellcomeCentre/Pyper/doc/source/usage.rst

 The *Preview* tab
 ^^^^^^^^^^^^^^^^^
-The preview tab enables you to have a look at a downscaled version of your video to select your start and end point for the analysis as well as the frame that will serve as a reference.
+The preview tab enables you to have a look at of your video to select your start and end point for the analysis as well as the frame that will serve as a reference.

-.. warning:: As not all video will allow seeking, the preview is achieved by loading a downscaled version of the
+.. warning:: As not all video will allow seeking, for files which cannot be seeked
-    video in memory before playing it.
+    (e.g. .h264 files acquired with a Raspberry Pi camera), the preview is achieved by loading a downscaled version of the video in memory before playing it.
     The consequence is that the size of the video you will be able to preview depends on the amount of memory on you computer.
+For large videos with seek information missing, a workaround may be to use the *transcoding* tab to export your video to a different format.
-THIS DOES NOT AFFECT THE TRACKING WHICH LOADS THE VIDEO ONE FRAME AT A TIME.
+    THIS DOES NOT AFFECT THE TRACKING WHICH ALWAYS LOADS THE VIDEO ONE FRAME AT A TIME.

 The reference frame must appear before the data frames or be loaded from an image file.
 You can navigate in your video using the controls on the left of the progress bar at the bottom.
 Then, when on the desired frame select **Ref**, **Start** or **End** accordingly.
 An end of -1 corresponds to the end of the file.
-It is advised to select a frame that is not the first one (e.g. 5 onwards) for the **Ref** as the camera may take a few frames to auto-adjust some parameters and the video CODEC may also alter the very first frames.
+It is advised to select a frame that is not the first one (e.g. 5 onwards) for the **Ref** as the camera will typically take a few frames to auto-adjust some parameters and the video CODEC may also alter the very first frames.

 .. figure:: preview_tab_ui.png
     :align: center